 Court Appointed Special Advocates (CASA) are community volunteers who represents the best interests of abused and neglected children who are wards of the juvenile court.
 After being screened and trained, a CASA is appointed to a child or sibling group.
 Through his or her court order, the CASA researches the case, talks to the child and involved parties and professionals, advocates for needed services and timely decisions, and submits written recommendations to the court.

-CASA for Kids, Inc. serves the children of Payne and Logan Counties.
+CASA for Kids, Inc. serves the children of Payne, Logan, and Kay Counties.
 Find out more on how you can volunteer, just click here.

 CASA for Kids, Inc. is a partner of: